Bitte wählen Sie die Option, die Sie am Besten beschreibt, um Ihre Frage an die richtige Stelle weiterzuleiten.

 - our contracts with suppliers for the provision of cleaning services to our UK offices require the suppliers to comply with all applicable legislation and to meet all regulatory and industry standards in providing the services, and to ensure that sufficient resources are allocated to properly provide the services; and

-- when we procure Paysafe-branded promotional merchandise, this is sourced from a supplier which is a member of the Ethical Trading Initiative and Sedex (the Supplier Ethical Data Exchange), and is accredited as an EcoVadis gold standard supplier.
+- when we procure Paysafe-branded promotional merchandise, this is sourced from a supplier which is a member of the Ethical Trading Initiative and Sedex (the Supplier Ethical Data Exchange) who is accredited as an EcoVadis gold standard supplier.

-In 2019 we conducted an extensive Modern Slavery Audit across 36 suppliers that sit in higher risk procurement categories and geographies.
-No suppliers were removed from our pool of suppliers as a result of this audit as no key concerns were raised.
+In 2020 we conducted an extensive Modern Slavery Audit across 91 of our largest and most critical suppliers (Tier 1-3).
+This assessment included validation of Modern Slavery prevention processes in place and, where applicable, the further completion of the Paysafe Modern Slavery Questionnaire.
+No suppliers were removed from our pool of suppliers as a result of this audit as no material concerns were raised.

 Training and compliance

-All Paysafe employees are required to read, understand and commit to follow our Global Conduct Policy.
-Members of senior management receive specific face-to-face training on our Global Conduct Policy in order to promote the policy throughout our organisation.
+All Paysafe staff are required to read, understand and commit to follow our Global Conduct Policy.
+Members of senior management receive specific face-to-face training on the topic Conduct and Ethics, referring to our Global Conduct Policy in order to promote proper Conduct and Ethics practices throughout our organisation.

-All Paysafe employees involved in the procurement of global goods and services are required to comply with our Procurement Policy.
+All Paysafe staff involved in the procurement of global goods and services are required to comply with our Procurement Policy.

-Our global Conduct and Whistleblowing Policy includes detailed whistleblowing procedures to enable and encourage employees to express concerns regarding any misconduct or wrongdoing related to our business.
-This may be done either by raising a concern internally, anonymously through our external whistleblowing channel, or by raising a concern directly to our designated Whistleblowing Champion if an employee prefers to speak to someone outside the operational business.
+Paysafe has in place a global Whistleblowing Policy, which includes detailed whistleblowing guidance to enable and encourage all staff to express concerns regarding any misconduct or wrongdoing related to our business.
+This may be done either by raising a concern internally, anonymously through our external whistleblowing channel, or by raising a concern directly to our designated Whistleblowing Champion if that member of staff prefers to speak to someone outside the operational business.
 All reports will be investigated and appropriate remedial actions taken.
-Paysafe has a zero tolerance policy to retaliation and will always maintain the whistleblower’s confidentiality, to the extent permitted by law.
-All employees are required to periodically complete an online training module which highlights these procedures.
+Paysafe has a zero-tolerance policy to retaliation and will always maintain the whistleblower’s confidentiality, to the extent permitted by law.
+All staff are required to periodically complete an online training module which highlights these procedures.

 Our effectiveness in combating slavery and human trafficking

-In our Modern Slavery Act Transparency Statement for the year ended 31 December 2018, we stated that in order to assess the effectiveness of the measures taken by Paysafe in combating modern slavery and human trafficking we intended to report on the following key performance indicators (“KPIs”) and the table below sets out the results of our monitoring of these KPIs and the actions taken to address any issues raised.
+In order to assess the effectiveness of the measures taken by Paysafe in combating modern slavery and human trafficking during 2020, we used the following key performance indicators (“KPIs”).
+The table below sets out the results of our monitoring of these KPIs and the actions taken to address any issues raised.

 Results and Actions Taken

-The proportion of Paysafe Group employees who have completed relevant training or have otherwise confirmed in writing their agreement to the relevant policies and procedures described in the Modern Slavery Act Transparency Statement.
+The proportion of Paysafe Group staff who have completed relevant training or have otherwise confirmed in writing their agreement to the relevant policies and procedures

 New joiners are required to complete the relevant training and confirm their agreement to the relevant policies and procedures within 14 days of joining Paysafe.
-During 2019, 98% of new joiners had successfully done so within the 14 day period and any cases of non-compliance were escalated to management and pursued until the training had been successfully completed.
+During 2020, 99% of new joiners had successfully done so and any cases of non-compliance were escalated to management and pursued until the training had been successfully completed.

-Existing employees are also required to complete refresher training annually.
-Any cases of non-compliance in 2019 were escalated to management and pursued until the refresher training had been successfully completed.
+Existing staff are also required to complete refresher training annually.
+Any cases of non-compliance in 2020 were escalated to management and pursued until the refresher training had been successfully completed.

 The percentage of whistleblowing reports made which related to slavery or human trafficking incidents.